Moment map flows and the Hecke correspondence for quivers: Local structure of the space of representations of quivers with relations

-\begin{remark} The $\alpha$-semistable points are all $\alpha$-stable for this choice of stability parameter.
-To see this, note that there are two cases for a proper subrepresentation: (a) the subrepresentation does not contain the vertex $\infty$ and so it must have strictly positive slope, or (b) the subrepresentation contains the vertex $\infty$ and so it must have strictly negative slope.
-A subrepresentation of an $\alpha$-semistable representation must be in case (b). \end{remark}
+\begin{proof} Note that a proper subrepresentation satisfies exactly one of the following conditions: (a) the subrepresentation does not contain the vertex $\infty$ and so it must have strictly positive slope, or (b) the subrepresentation contains the vertex $\infty$ and so it must have strictly negative slope.